wazuh/wazuh-documentation/source/cloud-service/your-environment/monitor-environment-usage.rst

 =============

 .. meta::
   :description: Check out how to monitor your environment usage in Wazuh Cloud.
-You can see metrics and environment usage data on the Metrics tab.
+You can see metrics and environment usage data on the Wazuh Cloud Console.

 To see your environment usage: